Robinson Canó

 Robinson José Canó Mercedes (/es/; born October 22, 1982) is a Dominican-American professional baseball second baseman for the Diablos Rojos del México of the Mexican League; he also captains the Estrellas Orientales of the Dominican Professional Baseball League.
-He has previously played in Major League Baseball (MLB) for the New York Yankees, Seattle Mariners, New York Mets, San Diego Padres, and Atlanta Braves.
+He previously played in Major League Baseball (MLB) for the New York Yankees, Seattle Mariners, New York Mets, San Diego Padres, and Atlanta Braves.

 A native of San Pedro de Macorís, Dominican Republic, Canó signed with the Yankees organization as an amateur free agent in 2001.
-He played for the Yankees from 2005 to 2013, also winning the 2009 World Series over the Philadelphia Phillies.
-In December 2013, Canó signed a 10-year, $240 million contract with the Mariners and he played for them from 2014 to 2018, when he was traded to the Mets.
-Canó recorded 1,695 hits in the 2010s, the most of any major league player during that decade.
+He played for the Yankees from 2005 to 2013 and was a member of the Yankees team that won the 2009 World Series over the Philadelphia Phillies.
+In December 2013, Canó signed a 10-year, $240 million contract with the Mariners.
+He played for them from 2014 to 2018, when he was traded to the Mets.
+Canó led all major league players in hits (1,695), doubles (363), and total bases (2,801) during the 2010s.
 He is an eight-time MLB All-Star, a five-time Silver Slugger Award winner, and a two-time Gold Glove Award winner.
-Canó is also the 2017 All-Star Game MVP and the 2011 Home Run Derby winner.
+Canó was also the 2017 All-Star Game MVP and the 2011 Home Run Derby winner.

 Canó has tested positive for performance-enhancing drugs twice.
 In 2018, Canó was suspended from MLB for 80 games for violating the league's joint drug agreement by using furosemide.
 Canó was also suspended for the entire 2021 season after testing positive for stanozolol.

 Canó has represented the Dominican Republic in international play.
 In the 2013 World Baseball Classic (WBC) tournament, he won both a gold medal and a Most Valuable Player Award (MVP).
 Along with WBC teammates Octavio Dotel and Santiago Casilla, Canó became one of four players to have won both a World Series and a WBC.

 Early life

 Cano's father, José Canó, signed with the New York Yankees as an amateur free agent in 1980 and pitched in the Yankees' and Atlanta Braves minor league systems before making his Major League debut and pitching six games for the Houston Astros in 1989.
 Robinson was named after baseball legend Jackie Robinson.

-Canó was born on October 22, 1982 in San Pedro de Macorís, Dominican Republic, and grew up in the Dominican Republic, though he lived in New Jersey for three years.
+Canó was born on October 22, 1982, in San Pedro de Macorís, Dominican Republic, and grew up in the Dominican Republic, though he lived in New Jersey for three years.
 He spent seventh, eighth, and ninth grades in the Newark School System, attending Barringer High School for one year.
 When his family moved back to the Dominican Republic, Canó attended San Pedro Apostol High School in San Pedro de Macorís, where he played for the school's baseball and basketball teams.
 In the Dominican Winter Baseball League he plays for his hometown team, the Estrellas Orientales.